-How will these Directives improve life for businesses in Italy?
+How will these Directives improve the life of businesses in the EU?

-Businesses in Italy will be able to supply digital content and sell goods online to consumers throughout the EU, based on the same set of contract law rules.
+Businesses will be able to supply digital content and sell goods online to consumers throughout the EU, based on the same set of contract law rules.
 This will increase legal certainty and create a business friendly environment.

-When supplying digital content, Italian businesses will avoid the cost of legal fragmentation which is emerging due to the lack of EU wide rules and the fact that some Member creating a market of up to 70 million online cross-border buyers.
-This will open up new markets and will be particularly beneficial for small and medium enterprises (SMEs), who need to build their customer-base and often need to go beyond their home market.

-States are starting to put into place specific national legislations.
+When supplying digital content, businesses will avoid the cost of legal fragmentation which is emerging due to the lack of EU wide rules and the fact that some Member States are starting to put into place specific national legislation.
 When selling goods, businesses will save the costs of adapting to the contract law rules of every Member State they wish to sell in.

 Common rules across the EU will reduce contract law-related consumer concerns.
-More consumers will be encouraged to start buying online from other EU countries, thus
+More consumers will be encouraged to start buying online from other EU countries, thus creating a market of up to 70 million online cross-border buyers.
+This will open up new markets and will be particularly beneficial for small and medium enterprises (SMEs), who need to build their customer-base and often need to go beyond their home market.